taneishi/PCA/README.md

 ### Classification of Leukemia

-In 1999, Golub et al. classified two leukemia phenotypes, *Acute Lymphocytic Leukemia*, ALL and *Acute Myeloid Leukemia*, AML, based on gene expression levels using *clustering*[Golub].
+In 1999, Golub et al. classified two leukemia phenotypes, *Acute Lymphocytic Leukemia*, ALL and *Acute Myeloid Leukemia*, AML, based on gene expression levels using *clustering*[^Golub].
 The training dataset consisted of about 7,000 gene expression levels in 38 patients.
 Here, we unsupervised learned this dataset with PCA.
 The results of the projection is shown in Figure 7.